 Job said, “Naked I came from my mother’s womb, and naked I shall return there.
 The Lord gave and the Lord has taken away.
 Blessed be the name of the Lord.”
 Through all this Job did not sin nor did he blame God~ Job 1:21-22 NASB

-Sometimes we are born into said situation.
+Sometimes we are born into the situation.

 The problem always begins with being wronged or cheated in some profoundly unpleasant way.
-Hurt and anger follow, anger takes root in hearts and we do what humans do when we get angry about things that are unjust, unreasonable and completely outside of our control.
+Hurt and anger follow, anger takes root and we do what humans do when we get angry about things that are unjust, unreasonable and completely outside of our control.

 We blame God for the actions of people because we have a fundamental misunderstanding of God, human sovereignty and how God relates to His creation.
 God creates each person wanting them to do good things with the gift of life given to them.
 That said, God is not a creepy puppet master who forces people to obey His commands or do His bidding.
 God gave humanity freewill and we are able to use our freedom in anyway we please.